thewtex/thesis/strain_estimation/strain_estimation.rst

 .. math:: \frac{1}{2} E \left( \lambda_1 - \lambda_2 \right)^2

 The latter has been used by Maurice et.  al. for the examination of carotid plaque [Maurice2004]_.
 Note that although the modulus, *E*, is unknown, plaque materials that have a low *E* generally possess a low ultimate failure strain [Holzapfel2004]_.
 Thus, a plaque region with a high energy metric is likely near the failure strain if it has a high modulus  and high failure strain or if it has a low modulus and low failure strain.
-Since *E* is unknown, the 'total strain energy' and 'distortional energy' calculated is only proportional the these quantities.
+In other words, since *E* is unknown, the 'total strain energy' and 'distortional energy' calculated is only proportional the these quantities.
 However, this may be sufficient because of the material properties of the plaque constituents.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 5.4 Generating accumulated strain from a time series